Johjo/blog-collectif-ytreza/content/posts/mob-programming.md

 - Own the product being built
 - Take pride in what we are doing and enjoy teamwork

 For all these things to exist, synchronous collaboration is key.
-Once a group of individuals is seen as one single entity, flawless collaboration is achieved.
+Once a group of individuals can be seen as one single entity, flawless collaboration is achieved.
 What better tool than Mob Programming to shape this team effort?

 # For which of our activities?